sass/sass/accepted/color-4-rgb-hsl.md

   ```

   * If either argument is a [special variable string][], return a plain CSS
-    function string with the name `rgb` and the same arguments.
+    function string with the name `"rgb"` and the same arguments.

   * Call `rgba()` with the same arguments and return the result.